Problem Package Format

 The data/sample/download

-directory may contain anything, including, e.g., a testing tool for interactive problems, and is not validated.
+directory may contain anything, and none of its contents are validated.
+We recommend placing test-case-specific files in this directory, and using attachments for testing tools and other downloads not associated with any particular test case.
 Testing tools may warn when test cases that are listed in data/sample

 or data/sample/statement